openbmc/openbmc/poky/documentation/kernel-dev/advanced.rst

 example supports the "beaglebone" machine for the "standard" kernel and the "arm" architecture.

-Be aware that there is no hard link between the ``KTYPE`` variable and a kernel type description file.
+Be aware that there is no hard link between the :term:`KTYPE` variable and a kernel type description file.
 Thus, if you do not have the kernel type defined in your kernel Metadata as it is here, you only need to ensure that the
 :term:`LINUX_KERNEL_TYPE`
-variable in the kernel recipe and the ``KTYPE`` variable in the BSP description file match.
+variable in the kernel recipe and the :term:`KTYPE` variable in the BSP description file match.

 To separate your kernel policy from your hardware configuration, you